 Candidiasis is a fungal infection caused by an overgrowth of the fungus Candida, predominantly of Candida albicans.
 Candida species are ubiquitous fungi that represent the most common fungal pathogens that affect humans.
 Candida species produce a wide spectrum of diseases, ranging from superficial mucocutaneous disease to invasive illnesses, such as hepatosplenic candidiasis, Candida peritonitis, and systemic candidiasis, when Candida albicans enters the bloodstream and causes serious infection of vital organs.
 This stage is produced in rare instances, such as transplant patients and immuno-compromised individuals.

-Biomarkers for humans: Enolase.
+Recombinant antigens for humans: Enolase.

 Apicomplexan parasites have evolved a plethora of targeted interactions with their host organisms and cellular machinery to elicit modification of gene expression and cellular functions.
 Three genera of this phylum represent a triad of phylogenetically related hemoprotozoa: Plasmodium (human and animal malaria), Theileria (theileriosis in livestock), and Babesia (severe disease and death in cattle, horses, dogs, with some zoonotic potential).
 They are the causative agents of important human and/or animal diseases with high morbidity and mortality, responsible for significant economic burdens and healthcare challenges.